Logo

 Jim Clark lost a lap while having the wheel changed in the pits.

-Jim Clark was narrowly ahead of Brabham and Surtees starting the last lap, but his car had not been filled with enough fuel.
+Jim Clark was narrowly ahead of Brabham and Surtees starting the last lap.

 In 1963 and 1965, Jim Clark equalled Alberto Ascari's record for the highest percentage of possible championship points in a season.

-Jim Clark holds the record for most races taking pole, fastest lap, race win and leading every lap, achieving this eight times.
+Jim Clark's record is that he had the most races taking pole, fastest lap, race win, and leading every lap, achieving this eight times in a 32-race span over three years.

 On 7 April 1968, Jim Clark died in a racing accident at the Hockenheimring in West Germany.